Neoteroi/essentials-configuration-keyvault/README.md

 # database connection strings, API keys for SendGrid, etc.)
 config = builder.build()
 ```

+> Refer to the [official Key Vault documentation for more
+> information about its Python client library.](https://docs.microsoft.com/en-us/azure/key-vault/secrets/quick-create-python).

 ## How to run the tests against a real Key Vault
 The provided tests can either use a mocked `SecretClient`, or run